 Each of the ten sessions will begin with an introduction to the topic and a guest lecture.
 Unlike the fall "teaser" webinars, this course is designed for everyone to participate and engage with the content.
 Each presentation will be followed by small, facilitated break-out groups.
 Participants will talk through their personal leadership experiences and make connections to the content being presented.
 Each session will conclude with a full-class debrief and review of concrete takeaway tools.

-Upon registering, each participant will receive a welcome email from Program Manager Krista Schroth, asking for additional information, which will be used to personalize the course experience.
+Upon registering, each participant will receive a welcome email from Program Manager Tyler Wilson, asking for additional information, which will be used to personalize the course experience.

 Each participant will receive a workbook to guide learning and networking throughout the course.

-Participants will engage with high-profile leaders and ask questions in a small setting.
+Participants will engage with high-profile leaders and ask questions in curated small-group settings.

 Participants will network with others in the class and build connections with other values-driven leaders.